gortovenko/AWS/README.md

 1 terraform destroy - if would you like destroy infrastructure

 Attention:
-If you would be use only one from 2 modules, make sure module was commented  module or delete module from main.tf file and env.
+If you would be use only one from 2 modules, make sure module was commented or delete module from main.tf file and env.